62 MAX+ Infrared Thermometer (-20 to +1202 degrees F)

 Dual-laser sighting shows actual measurement diameter (not a dot)

-Fluke's 62 MAX+ is the industrial infrared (non-contact) thermometer HVAC techs, electricians, and food-service pros use because it has a dual-laser sighting system that shows you the exact circle being measured (most consumer IR thermometers have a single laser dot that doesn't reflect the actual sensing diameter, leading to mis-reads).
-The temperature range -20 to +1202°F covers electrical fault hot spots, HVAC duct temps, motor housings, and pizza-oven floor temps.
-IP54 rated — dust-resistant and rainproof. r/HVAC, r/electricians, and r/Cooking (yes, for pizza ovens) all surface the Fluke 62 MAX+ as the BIFL non-contact thermometer.
-The unit is rated to survive a 9.8 ft drop onto concrete — Fluke specifically tested this.
+Fluke's 62 MAX+ is the industrial infrared (non contact) thermometer HVAC techs, electricians, and food service pros use because it has a dual laser sighting system that shows you the exact circle being measured (most consumer IR thermometers have a single laser dot that doesn't reflect the actual sensing diameter, leading to mis reads).
+The temperature range -20 to +1202 degrees F covers electrical fault hot spots, HVAC duct temps, motor housings, and pizza oven floor temps.
+IP54 rated, dust resistant and rainproof. r/HVAC, r/electricians, and r/Cooking (yes, for pizza ovens) all surface the Fluke 62 MAX+ as the BIFL non contact thermometer.
+The unit is rated to survive a 9.8 ft drop onto concrete, Fluke specifically tested this.

 Community & Review Summary